antixenoinitiative/warden.bot/README.md

 [![AXI Discord](https://discord.com/api/guilds/380246809076826112/embed.png?style=banner3)](https://discord.gg/bqmDxdm)

 ## Modularity
 The bot was overhauled and provides a single codebase where multiple bots can be ran from.
-Recommend running them from different hostnames as they are coded to detect the hostname they are configured to run on. that can be coded from your own point of view.
+Recommend running them from different hostnames as they are coded to detect the hostname they are configured to run on which can be coded from your own point of view.
 It is modular after all.
 - Feature: active and inactive bot status of which are automatically detected based upon hostname 'botTypes' configuration.
 - Feature: 'global commands' scope where the active bot can choose global command paths to include in the registered commands list.
 Example: If the active bot is GuardianAI, it can invoke "Warden.Fun" to include the bot and what commmand path (folder) to include.
+'Fun' would be a subfolder.
 - Feature: active bot can choose to "ignore" commands from within its own folder path.

 ## Development